profitviews/battle/README.md

 ## 6. Follow ups and Help

-If you have any issues running anything above, please do not hesistate to reach out either by messaging the dedicated **BitMEX ProfitView Creators** telegram group.
+If you have any issues running anything above, please do not hesistate to reach out by messaging the dedicated **BitMEX ProfitView Creators** telegram group.
 We are very happy to help.